Browse Wellness

 Better Focus

-When we’re addicted to our phones, it becomes harder to pay attention to tasks at hand, whether working on a projector or conversing with someone else.
+When we’re addicted to our phones, paying attention to tasks at hand becomes harder, whether working on a projector or conversing with someone else.
 However, if we cut down on our phone usage, we can train our brains to be more focused on other areas of life.

 More Meaningful Conversations